Helen F. Cullen: Education and career

 and completed her Ph.D. at Michigan in 1950.
 Her dissertation, A Set of Parabolic Regular Curve Families Filling the Plane and Certain Related Reimann Surfaces, was supervised by Wilfred Kaplan.
 She was a faculty member in the department of mathematics at Amherst from 1949 until her retirement as a professor emerita in 1992.

 Recognition

-In 1998 the Bostin Latin School listed her as one of their outstanding alumnae.
+In 1998 the Girls' Latin School – Boston Latin Academy Association listed her as one of their outstanding alumnae.